liamcottle/reticulum-meshchat/README.md

                         Path to a Reticulum config directory for the RNS stack to use (e.g: ~/.reticulum) --storage-dir STORAGE_DIR
-                        Path to a directory for storing databases and config files (default: ./storage)
+                        Path to a directory for storing databases and config files (default: ./storage) --password PASSWORD
+                        Use HTTP Basic Auth to password protect access to the application
 ```

 ## Running on Android